textpattern/textpattern.github.io/tags/if_last_category.md

 category: tags
 published: true
 title: "If last category"
-Description: The if_last_category tag will execute the contained statements if the current category is the last in the list.
+description: The if_last_category tag will execute the contained statements if the current category is the last in the list.
 tags:
   - Conditional tags
   - Structural tags